kid0114/FxLearnDemo/README.md

 # FxLearnDemo
-A project for javafx learners with som demos
+A project for javafx learners, inside are some demos

 jdk11.0.17